learn-co-curriculum/programming-univbasics-3-methods-and-arguments/README.md

 # > ArgumentError: wrong number of arguments (2 for 1)
 ```

+Again, the arity of greeting is one, by providing it two arguments, Ruby gets
-By default, all arguments defined in a method are required in order to correctly
+upset.
+By default, all arguments defined in a method are required in order to
-invoke (or "call", or "execute") that method and method arguments create local
+correctly invoke (or "call", or "execute") that method and method arguments
-variables for you use when the method is actually called.
+create local variables for you use when the method is actually called.

 ## Recognize the Difference Between Arguments and Parameters